thefogui/remersas/README.txt

     lib/ Dedicated to foreign classes or libraries.
 Here, you can add the code that needs to be shared among your applications.
 The model/ subdirectory stores the object model of the project (described in Chapter 8). log/ Stores the applicable log files generated directly by symfony.
 It can also contain web server log files, database log files, or log files from any part of the project.
-Symfony creates one log file per application and per environment (log files are discussed in Chapter 16). plugins/ Stores the plug-ins installed in the application (plug-ins are discussed in Chapter 17). test/ Contains unit and functional tests written in PHP and compatible with the symfony testing framework (discussed in Chapter 15).
-During the project setup, symfony automatically adds some stubs with a few basic tests. web/ The root for the web server.
+Symfony creates one log file per application and per environment (log files are discussed in Chapter 16). plugins/ Stores the plug-ins installed in the application (plug-ins are discussed in Chapter 17). test/ Contains unit and functional tests written in PHP and compatible with testing frameworks web/ The root for the web server.
 The only files accessible from the Internet are the ones located in this directory.